 This study seeks to assess the implications of a conventional contractionary monetary policy shock (i.e., a rise in the nominal interest rate by the central bank) on the distribution of wealth and consumption patterns across households, depending on the type of financial friction considered in the model.
 I analyze two types of frictions: frictions on the ability of productive firms to raise external funds, and frictions on the ability of households to obtain loans.
 In both cases, the severity of these frictions is directly proportional to the spread between the relevant interest rate (gross return on capital in the case of frictions on firms, loan rate for frictions on households) and the risk-free rate.
 Consequently, when these interest rate differentials expand, a financial accelerator is triggered, intensifying the impact of the aggregate shock.
-Empirical evidence from recent studies demonstrates a positive correlation between these spreads and inequality indices, specifically consumption dispersion measures.
-Lee et al. (2020) provide empirical support for the link between consumption dispersion and two measures of the spread in household borrowings: the spread between the two year personal loan rate and the three months T-Bill rate and the spread between the Commercial Bank interest on three months Credit Card plans and the three months T-Bill rate.
-Using Local Projection regression á la Jordà (2005), they show that an increase in the spread is associated with higher consumption inequality, regardless of the interest rate spread considered.
-Ferlaino (2024) employs a
+Empirical evidence from recent studies demonstrates a positive correlation between these spreads and inequality indices, specifically consumption dispersion measures.2 Faccini et al. (2024) examine household data from Denmark and discover that higher spreads are connected to decreased consumption spending for indebted households, while the association is positive for wealthier households.
+They also construct an aggregate measure of the consumption-income elasticity that varies over time as a function of how households move across the wealth distribution and as a function of changes in the consumer credit spread.
+The index appears volatile and countercyclical, with its movements largely influenced by variations in net worth and, in particular, shifts in the consumer credit spread.
+Ferlaino (2025) employs a Local Projection regression following the approach of Jordà (2005) and demonstrates that an increase in the corporate spread-specifically, the GZ spread developed by Gilchrist and Zakrajšek (2012)-is associated with greater consumption inequality in the US.